haddocking/haddock-tools/README.md

 haddock-tools
 ================================================
-Set of usefil HADDOCK utility scripts
+Set of useful HADDOCK utility scripts

 About
 ---------